sneshyba/pypchem/README.md

 ### Getting the VM up and running on your laptop

+Basics for getting a jupyter notebook on a browser window, all within the VM:

 1. Download “pchem” from the google folder and de-compress it.
 This will take almost 25 Gbytes, temporarily; the decompressed file alone is ~16 Gbytes.
-1. Install VirtualBox (https://www.virtualbox.org/), and then use it to launch the VM: In the VirtualBox GUI, go to “Tools”, “Add”, navigate to the pchem folder you just decompressed, and double-click “pchem.vdbox”.
+1. Install VirtualBox (https://www.virtualbox.org/), and then use it to launch the VM: In the VirtualBox GUI, go to Tools/Add, navigate to the pchem folder you just decompressed, and double-click “pchem.vdbox”.
 A big green arrow launches it.
 1. Once the VM is booted, you’ll find yourself in a Manjaro operating system.
 Open a terminal window (icon at the top), and enter “jupyter notebook”.
 That should open up a Firefox window with a jupyter notebook screen.

+Setting up access to jupyterhub from the host:

+1. In virtualbox, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
+1. Launch the VM and, from the VM, launch jupyterhub, as described above.
+1. On a browser on the laptop or desktop (not the VM), enter http://localhost:8000.
+Log on as instructor.